chrisfrank/nanostyled/README.md

 <Button className="bg-red">Red?</Button>
 ```

 But `bg-red` won't replace `bg-blue` in the rendered HTML.
-They'll just both
+Both classes will
 render:

 ```html